Lester Rodney: Sports writer for the Daily Worker

 Rodney served in the South Pacific in World War II, and it was during his service that Branch Rickey announced the signing of Los Angeles native and war veteran Jackie Robinson to a minor league contract.
-World War II had a positive effect on the integration of baseball because there were black men fighting and dying for the U.S, yet they were not able play in the Major Leagues.
-Rodney's paper was the first to scout Robinson and had touted his abilities for nine long years leading up to this event, and Daily Worker editor Mike Gold wrote an editorial praising Rodney’s efforts as bringing desegregation to fruition.
+Throughout much of the United States, World War II had a positive effect on the cause for integrating major league baseball because black men had been good enough to fight and die for the U.S, yet were not able play in the major leagues.
+In 1939, the Daily Worker was the first to scout Robinson as major-league-level talent, and had touted his abilities long before this event.
+Daily Worker editor Mike Gold wrote an editorial praising Rodney’s efforts at bringing desegregation to fruition.
 Rodney was one of the few white sportswriters of his time to devote a great deal of space and praise to black athletes.
 One of his closest friends was Satchel Paige, who he covered a lot on his page because he was one of the best pitchers ever at the time, but did not get the career and recognition that he deserved because he was in the Negro League.
 His sports page often carried more stories about Joe Louis and Kenny Washington than on those white athletes whose prowess was the subject of the mainstream papers.
 Rodney's outspoken commentary often publicly pitted him against other sportswriters, but they would often offer information for Rodney to publish what they could not themselves use.
 Soon after returning from the war, Rodney met the woman who would become his second wife, Clare, a lifelong educator, and they were married on April 21, 1946.
 Rodney stayed with the Daily Worker until the mid-1950s, keeping on top of racial issues in sports.

 Fresh start in California

 Following Nikita Khrushchev's 1956 Secret Speech detailing the crimes of the Joseph Stalin era, Rodney joined Daily Worker editor John Gates in an attempt to open the pages of the paper to debate.
 CPUSA leaders suppressed this staff revolt, and suspended publication of the paper as a daily.
-After 22 years as the Daily Workers sports writer, Rodney resigned from the CPUSA and the paper in January 1958 to seek a new life in California.
+After 22 years as the Daily Worker's sports writer, Rodney resigned from the CPUSA and the paper in January 1958 to seek a new life in California.
 The Rodneys moved from New York to Torrance, California, in 1958, where they lived for 31 years.
 Rodney continued to work as a journalist, most notably as the Religion editor of the Long-Beach Press Telegram.
 The Rodneys had two children, Amy and Ray, and later a granddaughter, Jessie.
 Rodney kept active all his life playing sports, and in his 60s saw success in his senior amateur tennis career, ranking as the #1 or #2 player in his age group in California until retiring from competition in 1998.
 In 1990, the Rodneys moved again, this time to Walnut Creek, California.
 Clare died in May 2004.

 Rodney was inducted into the Baseball Reliquary's Shrine of the Eternals in 2005.